jomapps/broadstreet-campaigns/docs/entity-reference/placement.md

 ## Overview

 Placements represent combinations of advertisements and zones within campaigns.
 The system supports both embedded placements (within campaigns) and standalone placement collections with comprehensive sync capabilities.
+Placements are fully integrated with the **Zustand store architecture** for complex relationships and creation modal integration.

 ## ID Management